 ~ 2 12 oz. jars fire-roasted peppers, including liquid

-~ 1.5 cups chopped walnuts, toasted in the oven 10 minutes at 375 degrees fahrenheit
+~ 1.5 cups chopped walnuts, toasted in a dry skillet, or in the oven for 10 minutes at 350 degrees (watch closely so they don't burn!)

 ~ 4 slices toasted whole wheat bread, crumbled